Financial considerations to make when starting a business

 Your business can also purchase life insurance and disability income insurance on a key employee (i.e., an employee who brings in substantial accounts or has specialized knowledge or talent).
 In the event of a death or disability, your business would receive a sum of money to compensate for the lost income generated by the event, or for the cost of replacing the employee.

 Note: These types of policies are different from workers' compensation insurance, which nearly all states require businesses to have.
 Workers' compensation insurance provides compensation to your employees if they become injured at work or get sick from job-related causes.
 Once an employee opts to receive benefits under such a policy, he or she is usually prohibited from suing your business for the same injuries.

 Asset insurance in the event of a lawsuit or threat

-With a liability insurance policy, the insurance company will pay (up to policy limits) third parties who claim they were injured or your property or damaged by your product or service.
+Planning for potential lawsuits or threats is a key financial consideration to make when starting a business.
+With a liability insurance policy, the insurance company will pay (up to policy limits) third parties who claim they were injured on your property or damaged by your product or service.
 If a lawsuit is threatened or filed, the insurance company will hire and pay (up to policy limits) a lawyer to defend you.